splanck/vush/docs/vushdoc.md

 - `VUSH_ALIASFILE` and `VUSH_FUNCFILE` store persistent aliases and functions (defaults `~/.vush_aliases` and `~/.vush_funcs`).
 - `CDPATH` lists directories searched by `cd` for relative paths.
 - `ENV` names an optional startup file read after `~/.vushrc`.
+- `set -p` can be used to skip these startup files when a clean environment is required.

 Example configuration: